Lush (company): Labour relations

 In July 2018, Lush Australia admitted owing more than 5,000 staff members up to $2 million in back pay.
 Lush Australia director Peta Granger said staff across the retail and manufacturing businesses have been underpaid since 2010 due to incorrect interpretations of the retail award.
 In 2020, The Guardian raised concerns about the labour conditions at the Lush kitchen in Sydney, Australia, due to the high rate of injury reported by factory staff.
 During the August 2020 resurgence of COVID-19 in Auckland, New Zealand, Lush employees were given 48 hours notice that they would not receive pay for the duration of level 3 restrictions when the stores were unable to open, prompting negotiations between Lush and First Union New Zealand.
 Lush were ineligible for the government wage subsidy for staff, as their revenues had not decreased enough during this period.

 Beginning in 2020, Lush North America faced criticism for union busting and poor working conditions.
 In September 2020, Lush workers in Toronto launched a campaign to unionise.
 Employees complained about having their voices stifled by the company; facing retaliation for speaking out; having pay well below a living wage; and unfairly barring some employees from stability and benefits by abusing the company's seasonal contract policies.
-In response, Lush handed out anti-union leaflets, held captive audience meetings, and allegedly targeted union organizers.
+In response, Lush handed out anti-union leaflets, held captive audience meetings, and allegedly targeted union organisers.
 This is in contrast to the company's ethical buying policy, which states the importance of collective bargaining.
 Workers United Canada Council, the union representing Lush Workers, filed charges against the company in both the United States and Canada.
-The charges allege that the company's actions in response to the union organizing drive, as well as retaliation against individual employees was unlawful.
+The charges allege that the company's actions in response to the union organising drive, as well as retaliation against individual employees was unlawful.
 Lush North America was officially acquired by Lush UK in 2021, but as of 2021 these issues remain unchanged.